Far Cry 5

 Where is the FBI, The National Guard, Police?

 Cmon guys, have a brain for me for once.
 It’s an announcement trailer with little information about the story.
-We know the player is a junior deputy of the police department so I’m assuming he’s alone, doesn’t have communication to the outside world.
+We know the player is a junior deputy of the police department so I’m assuming he’s alone and doesn’t have communication to the outside world.
 He must form contacts on the ground rather than getting support from bigger government organizations who can help like the FBI and the National Guard.
 I don’t know for sure, because it’s an announcement trailer.

 The US has the National Guard who helps out domestically and occasionally deploys internationally if there is a war going on.
 They mostly do disaster support and riot control and things like that (Hurricane Katrina).
 So in this case is it viable to have the National Guard deploy?
 Depends, like I said, I don’t know the full story, whether the protagonist can even make comms in this situation, so I can’t make an accurate judgement call.